gm2552/wfd-topology-scenarios/scenarios/multi-region-active-passive/README.md

 ### Deploy Workloads

-Deploy the workloads by running the following command:
+Deploy the workloads by running the following command; if running in a non-Spaces environment, run the command against clusters in both regions.

 ```
 kubectl apply -f multi-region-active-passive/package-install